mckinley/weather/README.md

 To view all changes made after the initial generation of the Rails app (`rails new`), this github comparison can be used:

 https://github.com/mckinley/weather/compare/8da1c07...main

+Clicking on "Files changed" will reveal all changes made to the application since it was generated.